Regularmute/MTGCardTracker/README.md

     * remove win: should decrement the card's wins and update its win rate.
     * remove loss: should decrement the card's losses and update its win rate.

+<strong>New:</strong>

+  * Deleting a card asks for confirmation before performing the operation.

+<h3>Decks</h3>

+  * Empty decks can be created
+  * Cards from the collection can be added to a deck
+    * Multiple copies of a card can be added to a deck
+  * Win and loss adjustments made to cards in a deck carry over to the collection
+  * Individual cards can be deleted without affecting duplicate copies of it in the deck.
+  * Deleting a deck asks for confirmation before performing the operation.

 <h2>Planned features</h2>
 Possible ideas to expand the application:

-  * The creator of a collection can add other users as "players" to view the collection.
-  * The user can view any collections they've been invited to as players.
+  * Inviting the user requires a confirmation by the client to avoid misclicks
   * The user can search for a card in a collection or deck by name or other property.
-  * The user can create a deck from the cards in a collection they have access to
   * The user can sort cards by name, wins, losses, winrate and time added.
   * The user can add multiple cards at once.
   * The user can update multiple cards' wins or losses at once.